pratiknabriya/KNN-DonorsChoose/README.md

 ## Objective

-To predict if the project proposal to DonorsChoose.org will get approved or not using K-nearest Neighors algorithm.
+Apply K-nearest Neighors (KNN) algorithm to predict if the project proposal submitted to DonorsChoose.org will get approved or not.

 ## About DonorsChoose